zinic/crawl/aspects.md

 ### Countercast

-This enhanced ersion of Dismiss has all of the same rules as Dimiss but with the added effect of being able to target magical effects as a reaction.
+This enhanced version of Dismiss has all of the same rules as Dismiss but with the added effect of being able to target magical effects as a reaction.

-Aspect Point Cost: **17 AP**
+Aspect Point Cost: **19 AP**
-<br />Capstone Cost: **26 AP**
+<br />Capstone Cost: **30 AP**

 Requires: **[Dismiss](#dismiss)**<br />
 #### Details
-* Skill Roll: Countercast
+* Skill: Attack
 	* Inherits Modifiers from: **Intelligence**
 * Action Point Cost: 2
 * Failure Chance: 8